-Registration Tips and Course Planning
+Registration Tips & Course Planning

-When making plans for which courses to take in the next semester students should consult their plan of study, Degree Audit, and Academic Advisor.
+When making plans for which courses to take in the next semester, students should consult their Plan of Study, Degree Audit, and Academic Advisor.

 Plan of Study

 Students should be familiar with their department’s web page for the most up to date information about their major, such as courses required for graduation, admission criteria for the major, faculty contact information, career information, and plans of study.
 Plans of study map out what is required to graduate.

 Click here to see a complete list of web links to CSCC Majors and Programs